 MOD CME/15/10#10914

-5 1.3 These Regulations are established with a view to facilitating global interconnection and interoperability of telecommunication facilities and to promoting the harmonious development and efficient operation of technical facilities, as well as the efficiency, usefulness and availability to the public of international telecommunication services.
+5 1.3 These Regulations facilitate global interconnection and interoperability of telecommunication networks and promote the harmonious development and efficient operation of technical facilities, the efficiency, usefulness and availability to the public of international telecommunication services and greater confidence and security, including of information, in the provision of international telecommunication services to the public.

 Reasons: The need to include provisions on security and confidence.